 Don’t be afraid to communicate with your boss if you feel that your work and life balance has reached an unhealthy point.
 If your workload is too large to handle or if you find yourself in a bind, reach out to them to find a healthy compromise for you both.
 If you need help getting started, The Balance Careers has some helpful tips on how to talk to your boss about creating a better work-life balance.

 When you spend 40 hours a week working in the same spot, you want it to be as comfortable as possible, not to mention beneficial to your work needs.
 This may mean adding a more supportive chair, a standing desk, an ergonomic keyboard, or even noise-canceling headphones to drown out your kids or spouse in the next room.
+In fact, dual monitors and natural light have been proven to increase productivity.
 Creating a better workspace for yourself that you actually enjoy being in will help boost your productivity and create a more stress-free environment.

 A simple, but at times overlooked, method to relieve stress while you work is to listen to music.
 Research has found that listening to music can enhance your mood, thus making you more productive and more creative when it comes to problem-solving.
 But not all music can have this positive effect: music with an extreme tempo or music you dislike can have the opposite effect and make you less productive and creative.